Hopi mythology: Four Worlds

 Barry Pritzker writes: "According to Hopi legend, when time and space began, the sun spirit (Tawa) created the First World, in which insectlike creatures lived unhappily in caves.
 With the goal of improvement, Tawa sent a spirit called Spider Grandmother to the world below.
 Spider Grandmother led the first creatures on a long trip to the Second World, in which they took on the appearance of wolves and bears.
 As these animals were no happier than the previous ones, however, Tawa created a new, Third World, and again sent Spider Grandmother to convey the wolves and bears there.
-By the time they arrived. they had become people."
+By the time they arrived, they had become people."
 Spider Grandmother taught them weaving and pottery, and a hummingbird brought them a fire drill.

 Entrance into the Fourth World

 Two main versions exist as to the Hopis' emergence into the present Fourth World.

 In one version, after evil broke out amongst the people in the Third World, with the help of Spider Grandmother, or bird spirits, a hollow bamboo reed grew at the opening of the Third World into the Fourth World.
 This opening, sipapu, is traditionally viewed to be the Grand Canyon.
 According to Barry Pritzker, "the people with good hearts (kindness) made it to the Fourth World."

 The other version (mainly told in Oraibi) has it that Tawa destroyed the Third World in a great flood.
 Before the destruction, Spider Grandmother sealed the more righteous people into hollow reeds which were used as boats.
 On arrival on a small piece of dry land, the people saw nothing around them but more water, even after planting a large bamboo shoot, climbing to the top, and looking about.
 Spider Woman then told the people to make boats out of more reeds, and using island "stepping-stones" along the way, the people sailed east until they arrived on the mountainous coasts of the Fourth World.

 While it may not be possible to positively ascertain which is the original or "more correct" story, Harold Courlander writes, at least in Oraibi (the oldest of the Hopi villages), little children are often told the story of the sipapu, and the story of an ocean voyage is related to them when they are older.
 He states that even the name of the Hopi Water Clan (Patkinyamu) literally means "a dwelling-on-water" or "houseboat".
 However, he notes the sipapu story is centered on Walpi and is more accepted among Hopis generally.

 According to Barry Pritzker, "In this Fourth World, the people learned many lessons about the proper way to live.
 They learned to worship Masauwu, who ensured that the dead return safely to the Underworld and who gave them the four sacred tablets that, in symbolic form, outlined their wanderings and their proper behavior in the Fourth World.
-Masauwu also told the people to watch for the Pahána, the Lost White Brother."